-- Use the Detailed Content Outline as your subject matter guide. - Begin studying far enough in advance to avoid undue stress. - Build up your confidence with practice exams and guizzes - Practice answering multiple choice and complex multiple-choice questions so that the format is familiar to you. - Pace yourself studying, perhaps an hour or two each day, so that you are not overwhelmed at the last minute. - Allow for extra time to be spent on areas that are not part of your daily practice or that are difficult for you. - Set aside regular time and place for study, preferably in a quiet place, with good lighting, where you will have minimal distractions. - Study with colleagues who are also preparing for the same exam. - Do not be afraid to ask for help when you need it.
-Seek out your best resources for assistance. - Read, recite, and repeat the materials for the exam, over and over and over. - The night before the exam briefly reviews your materials. - Get a goodnights sleep, eat before the exam, and dress comfortably for the testing site. - Relax.
+- Use the Detailed Content Outline as your subject matter guide. - Begin studying far enough in advance to avoid undue stress. - Build up your confidence with practice exams, and guizzes. - Practice answering multiple choice and complex multiple choice questions so that the format is familiar to you. - Pace yourself studying, perhaps an hour or two each day, so that you are not overwhelmed at the last minute. - Allow for extra time to be spent on areas that are not part of your daily practice or that are difficult for you. - Set aside regular time and place for study, preferably in a quiet place, with good lighting, where your will have minimal distractions. - Study with colleagues who are also preparing for the same exam. - Don't be a fraid to a sk for help when you need it seek out your best resources for assistance. - Read, recite, and repeat the materials for the exam, overand overand over. - The night before the exam briefly review your materials. - Get a good night's sleep, eat before the exam, and dress comfortably for the testing site. - Relax.